hlucey/third-party/cis5-iam.md

 }
 ```

 This request can be done once when the application is started and again if the `authorization_endpoint` fails.
-You should be able to cache the `authorization_endpoint` value for a short amount of time and refresh after the cache expired or an error is encountered.
+You now are able to cache the `authorization_endpoint` value for a short amount of time and refresh after the cache expired or an error is encountered.

 **Authentication - Step 1:** When a user navigates to your `dashboard_url`, redirect browser to `<authorization_endpoint>?client_id=<your-client-id>&redirect_uri=<your-redirect-uri>&response-type=code&state=<your-resource-instance-id>`

--> login prompt will show up
+-> login prompt shows up

 -> User enters credentials

--> browser callback to redirect uri providing a "code" response parameter and "state" value
+-> browser callback to redirect URI providing a "code" response parameter and "state" value

 **Authentication - Step 2:** Exchange the code for an access token calling